 Deciding between a vacation home or rental property

-Before reaching out to your bank, lender, and insurance provider, you'll need to identify your intended purpose of buying a second house.
-Beginning the process without a clear understanding of your property goals could have a long-term impact on your taxes and finances, so it's important to decide what you'll use the property for.
+Before reaching out to your bank, lender, and insurance provider, you'll need to identify your intended purpose for the second house.
+Beginning the process without a clear understanding of your property goals could have a long-term impact on your taxes and finances.

-For example, if your second property will be another home for you and your family, that means you anticipate occupying it regularly.
-Therefore, you could deduct property taxes from it.
-In contrast, if you're planning on using it as a rental or investment, you'll be generating income from it, and this scenario means very different implications for your taxes.
+If your second property will be another home for you and your family, that means you anticipate occupying it regularly and therefore could deduct property taxes from it.
+On the other hand, using it as a rental or investment -- meaning you'll be generating income from it -- has very different implications for your taxes.

-After determining whether you'll be relaxing half of the year in warm weather in your new vacation home or maintaining a rental property, the next step is financing.
-You may be asking yourself, "can I buy a second home?"
-If so, be prepared to put down at least 10% as lenders typically view second properties as riskier investments.
-Here are some additional qualifications your lender may have:
+After determining whether you'll be relaxing half of the year in your new vacation home or maintaining a rental property, the next step is financing.
+Be prepared to put down at least 10% as lenders typically view buying a second house as a riskier investment.

 If it's a vacation home or second residence, you may need to: